Luveedu/Luveedu-Firewall/README.md

 ## 3. How it Works

-Luveedu Firewall operates by analyzing the OpenLiteSpeed access log (`access.log`) in real-time.
+Luveedu Firewall operated by analyzing the OpenLiteSpeed access log (`access.log`) & (`syslog`) in real-time.

-It Continuously monitors the access.log file and syslog files to detect the IP and hence, it detects the Number of requests sent by the IP in a 30 second threshold if it cross the threshold, we will verify the IP if it is a Good IP like Googlebot, Bingbot or Cloudflare then we will not block it else, we will do a quick block for a Period of Time using iptables and ipset.
+ Features include automatic log rotation, expired block removal after 24 hours, and commands to start, stop, reset, or check stats.
+With its configurable settings and real-time monitoring, Luveedu Firewall ensures server security against denial-of-service attacks.

 &nbsp;